kaunel85/ong-bylaws/bylaws.md

        3. In the case of an appeal to the Active Chapter, a two thirds (2/3) vote in favour of the motion is required to allow the Active Member to proceed to the balloting stage.

-56. Phikeia in good standing with the Pallas Committee are eligible to proceed to the balloting stage pending their initiation.

-57. Each General Office candidate will be allotted a 3 minute presentation time to use for speech and/or question period.
+38. Each President and Vice-President candidate will be allotted a 3 minute speech period.

-58. Speech order will follow in alphabetical last name order (as listed on the ballot).
+Other officer candidates will be allotted a 2 minute speech period.

+39. Speech order will be at the discretion of the Chair of the meeting

+40. Following speeches is a question period.
+During the period, a speakers list is opened that the President can close following his best judgement.
+After closing, any names on the speakers list must be exausted.
+Questions must be answered by all candidates, and may be presented 'booth style' so candidates do not hear eachother's answers.

+41. Following question period is a discussion.
+The candidates shall not be present for the discussion.
+During the period, a speakers list is opened that the President can close following his best judgement.
+After closing, any names on the speakers list must be exausted.

+42.

-59. All final ballot voting will be conducted inside the chapter meeting using secret ballots prepared by the Vice President.
-The President and Warden shall act as Elections Returns officers unless they are involved in the election.
+43. All voting will be conducted inside the chapter meeting using the heads down, fists up method unless there is one candidate, and a motion to vote by acclimation passes.
+There shall be two vote counters who cannot be candidates in the election chosen by the following preference
+    - President
+    - CAB Member
+    - Alumnus Member
+    - The Warden
+    - The Vice-President
+    - Treasurer
+    - Secretary

-60. The number of valid ballots cast for each final ballot must reach quorum
+44. The number of votes (including abstentions) for each vote must reach quorum.

-61. The order for General Officer positions shall proceed as follows:
+45. The order for March elections shall be as follows:
+    1. Treasurer
+    2. Recruitment Chairman
+    3. Warden
-    1. Phikeia Educator
+    4. Phikeia Educator
+    5. Secretary
-    2. House Manager
+    6. House Manager
-    3. Awards
+    7. Awards
-    4. Chaplain
+    8. Chaplain
-    5. Scholarship
+    9. Scholarship
-    6. Social Chairman
+    10. Social Chairman
-    7. Foundation Representative
-    8. Assistant Phikeia Educator
-    9. Community Service Chairman
-    10. Philanthropy Chairman
+    11. Philanthropy Chairman
-    11. Assistant Recruitment Chair(s)
     12. Warden
-    13. Assistant Treasurer
-    14. Risk Management Chair
+    13. Risk Management Chair
-    15. Athletics Chair
+    14. Athletics Chair
+    15. Alumni Secretary
-    16. Alumni Chairman
+    16. Historian
-    17. Historian-Webmaster
-    18. Chorister
+    17. Chorister
-    20. Greek Representative
+    18. Greek Council Representative
+During November elections the President shall be elected before the Vice President.

+46. For an Executive candidate to be elected he must obtain a majority vote of the Active Members in attendance.

+47. Should a majority not be reached, the candidate receiving the fewest number of votes will be removed from the running and another round of voting will occur with the remaining candidates.
+This will repeat until a majority is reached.

+48. Is there are only two candidates remaining and a tie vote occurs, an additional two (2) minute speech or question period (at the choice of the candidate) will be provided for both candidates before another round of voting.

-63. After two consecutive ties, a designated Chapter Advisory Board representative will vote along with the Members in case of a third tie.
+49. After two consecutive ties, a designated Chapter Advisory Board representative will vote along with the Active Members in attendance in a third round of voting.
+If none is present, the president shall vote.

+50.

+51.

+52.

+53.

+54.

+55.

+56.

+57.

+58.

+59.

+60.

+61.

+63.

 64. Members may not hold more than 2 officer positions, unless appointed by the Executive Committee or unless the chapter size is less than 25 eligible Members.